Retr01234/frostbite-game-studios/README.md

 #### How to Fork

-To fork the HTML-CSS-Project-1 repository:
+To fork the frostbite-game-studios repository:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, (https://github.com/Retr01234/HTML-CSS-Project-1)HTML-CSS-Project-1.
+2. Go to the repository for this project, (https://github.com/Retr01234/frostbite-game-studios)frostbite-game-studios.
 3. Click the Fork button in the top right corner.

 #### How to Clone